skaman82/u360gts-ctrl/README.md

 This has the following functions:

-• Turn ON/OFF the VTX
+• Turn ON/OFF the VTX</br>
-• SmartAudio channel control (2+ Version not supported)
+• SmartAudio channel control (2+ Version not supported)</br>
-• Battery monitoring
+• Battery monitoring</br>
-• Controlls pan servo manually to allow to get to the screws ob the case
+• Controlls pan servo manually to allow to get to the screws ob the case</br>
-• Automatic parking mode to align the tracker again
+• Automatic parking mode to align the tracker again</br>

 # PARTS